• CLASSIC IKITESURF

 .synopsis...

-low pressure of at least 29.6 inches will develop near lower
+low of at least 29.6 inches on sunday. the low continues to quebec

 lake superior from grand marais mi to whitefish point mi 5nm off